 What is a CSS selector?

-A CSS selector is the pattern of elements that tell the browser which HTML elements should be selected.
+A CSS selector is a pattern of elements that tell the browser which HTML elements should be selected.
 UserGuiding identifies the element you have selected using CSS Selectors, allowing you to control how the element is selected (highlighted area of the tooltip).

 When should I use it?